July 24th, 2020 | Mum, Dad, I'm a YouTuber!

 Thus, this relation is symmetrical and mutual: they learn about your research and you learn about theirs.
 On the contrary, YouTube gives scalability.
 This implies that your relations with many people will no longer be mutual: they will find out about you while you never really learn who they are.
 This notion was scaring me to death.

-When I realized what had just happened, I started laughing really hard at myself.
+When I realized what had just happened, I started laughing hard at myself.
 I thought, “You’ve just made huge personal progress; from the second most stressful job for young people right to the most stressful job.
 One step closer to the very bottom.”

 The Fear of Failure.

-But, my friend, Jana, once said, “You know, there are always 10% of haters—so what’s the difference if you are speaking to 100 people or to 100,000 people?”
+But, my friend, Jana, once said, “You know, there are always 10% of haters—so what’s the difference if you are speaking to 100 people or 100,000 people?”
 And I had to admit that… she was right.
 What’s the difference?

-Actually, I need to touch the subject of safety, or perceived safety in here.
+Actually, I need to touch on the subject of safety, or perceived safety here.
 What does safety even mean these days?
 In ancient times, the person in the spotlight was in trouble by definition.

 If you were standing on the stage, I probably meant that you were just being sacrificed or publicly punished by the tribe.
 There was no other reason to get exposed to others (unless you happened to be the chief of the tribe).
 That’s also why people still have a natural fear of being exposed to the public.
-In fact, according to some studies, more people fear from giving public talks than from death!
+In fact, according to some studies, more people fear giving public talks than death!

 But now, the situation has changed—now, the person in the spotlight is often privileged.
-We no longer fear from predators and no longer punish the tribe members in public.
+We no longer fear predators and no longer punish the tribe members in public.
 In this setting, public figures often get an advantage over everyone else because of the connections and the attention they get.
-This is a simple arithmetic; the more people recognize what you do, the more potential friends, clients, advice, and opportunities you get.
+This is simple arithmetic; the more people recognize what you do, the more potential friends, clients, advice, and opportunities you get.

-Funny enough, instead of adversity, I experienced something exactly opposite—a lot of kindness and selfless advice.
+Funny enough, instead of adversity, I experienced something exactly the opposite—a lot of kindness and selfless advice.
 A lot of friends started selflessly sharing their own contacts with me and helping me with the outreach.

-By this occasion, I also had to question many of my beliefs; I was always looking at YouTubers as some sort of cartoon characters or personas who don’t really exist.
+On this occasion, I also had to question many of my beliefs; I was always looking at YouTubers as some sort of cartoon characters or personas who don’t really exist.
 And now, this belief was challenged as I feel that I’m exactly the same online as in real life.
 “Are you a cartoon character now?”—I’m sometimes asking myself.
 “Do cartoon characters even know that they are cartoon characters?”